Simon Pagenaud: Early years

-Born in Montmorillon, Pagenaud first worked at age 14 in the family's supermarket, eventually managing the video game department.
+Born in Montmorillon, Pagenaud first worked at the age of fourteen in the family's supermarket, eventually managing the video game department.
 After he attended business school, he returned to the supermarket.
 His family established a driving school that provided the funds for Pagenaud to begin his racing career.

 Career

-Pagenaud competed in 2002 and 2003 in French Formula Renault and in 2002 and 2004 competed in Formula Renault Eurocup.
-He then moved up to the Formula Renault 3.5 Series in 2005 where he finished 16th.
+Pagenaud competed in 2002 and 2003 in French Formula Renault, and in 2002 and 2004 competed in Formula Renault Eurocup.
+He then moved up to the Formula Renault 3.5 Series in 2005 where he finished sixteenth.
 In 2006 he went to the United States and won the Champ Car Atlantic with Team Australia in his rookie season by just a few points over Graham Rahal.

 With his Atlantic championship, Pagenaud won US$2 million to apply towards a ride in Champ Car in 2007.
-On 13 February 2007 Pagenaud and Team Australia confirmed that he would be staying with the team, moving up to the Champ Car program.
-Pagenaud finished 8th in the points standings in what was a very consistent debut season, with three consecutive 4th-place finishes in the Canadian rounds of the championship.
+On 13 February 2007, Pagenaud and Team Australia confirmed that he would be staying with the team, moving up to the Champ Car program.
+Pagenaud finished eighth in the points standings in what was a very consistent debut season, with three consecutive fourth-place finishes in the Canadian rounds of the championship.

 After the demise of the Champ Car World Series, Pagenaud in 2008 moved to the American Le Mans Series co-driving the De Ferran Motorsports Acura ARX-01b LMP2 with former CART champion Gil de Ferran.
 He finished 14th in the driver's standings.